How to Review Classifying Quadrilaterals with This Free Quadrilateral Bingo Game

 With that said, the game is played like any other Bingo game.
 You show your little ones a card, and then they find that shape on their game board.
 The first person to get five in a row is the winner!!!

-Did the intervention work?
+Did the Quadrilateral Bingo work?

 Yes!!
 All our work with quadrilaterals has started to pay off, and I can tell that N is starting to recognize quadrilaterals, understand the vocabulary and characteristics of the shape, and even how those quadrilaterals are classified.
-I also loved how he went to the chart when he couldn’t remember which shape matched a clue.

 C, my four-year-old, is still working on recognizing the shapes, but this game worked for him too.
 After N would figure out the answer, I would simply say to C, “You can cover up a square or a rectangle.”